Jaypee Institute of Information Technology: Academics

 Institute offers undergraduate programs leading to a Bachelor of Technology degree and postgraduate program leading to a Master of Technology degree.
 A five-year dual degree program and doctorate research programs are also offered.
 The institute also offers BBA & MBA programs under its constituent Jaypee Business School(JBS) which offers specialization in various major and minor subjects like digital marketing, business analytics etc.

 All undergraduate and postgraduate programs of the institute have been accredited by the National Board of Accreditation of AICTE.

 Controversies

 In 2010, the Government of India decided to derecognise 44 universities including JIIT.
 However, this matter is still pending.
 In its recent judgement the Supreme Court of India directed the University Grants Commission to conduct a fresh physical verification of infrastructure and faculty strength of deemed universities, which were black-listed by the Tandon Committee.
-However, in early 2017, JIIT regained its deemed university status and is now NAAC accredited.
+However, in early 2017, JIIT regained its deemed university status.
 JIIT received approval by AICTE in 2018.

 Rankings

-The university was ranked in the 101-150 band among universities in India by the National Institutional Ranking Framework (NIRF) in 2020, in the 151–200 band overall and 96 in the engineering ranking.
+The university was ranked in the 101-150 band in India by the NIRF in the engineering ranking in 2023.